 Whisk confectioners sugar and orange juice together in small mixing bowl to make the orange glaze.

 Spoon the glaze over the muffins and immediately sprinkle with optional pecans.
+I left pecans off half the muffins because some of my family thinks nuts don’t belong in recipes.
+According to me they’re wrong.

 To say that my family loved them is an understatement.
-I was lucky to get one.
+I was lucky to get another one.
 I guess I should’ve hid one away for breakfast the next day.
-Maybe I’ll make make more this week and freeze them.
+Maybe I’ll make more this week and freeze them.
 No one looks in the freezer.